 On the one hand, PWA appears on mobile devices in the like-app interface and feels.
 The difference is PWA is much lighter and accounts for much fewer devices’ memory space.

-On the other hand, on desktop browsers, PWA still appears like a regular website, but there are still many differences.
+On the other hand, PWA still appears like a regular website on desktop browsers, but there are still many differences.

 - Blazing Fast Speed & Offline Ability